BuildIt-lang/net-blocks-pldi24-artifacts/README.md

 2. Evaluate round-trip latency of the various protocols and compare the performance to feature tradeoff (Fig 21. in the attached paper)
 3. Count the lines of code for all modules (Fig. 20 in the attached paper)
 4. Evaluate round-trip latency of the various protocols and compare the performance to feature tradeoff on the same hardware as in the paper (MLX Connect-X 5)
+5. Demonstrate extensibility/reusability of the system by implementing a simple "encryption" module.

 Source code for the core framework, all implemented modules, the 7 configurations from the paper and the dependencies (BuildIt) are packaged into this repo as submodules.